ai-sakib/online-exam/README.md

 ## Description

 ### Intialization
-Provide `/migrate` to initialize your project.
+Provide `/migrate` after the project URL to initialize this app.

 ### Login/Register